I have a fascination with Japanese culture, cartoons, language, and people.

 If one discovers a master, he would train for many years under him.
 He (for they are all usually male) might even become a live-in pupil, cleaning, observing, practicing on his own skin, making necessary equipment, mixing inks, and arduously copying designs from his teacher before he is allowed to tattoo anyone.
 He must become competent and prove his ability by mastering the intricate skills in his chosen craft.

 Once it has been decided what is wanted, an outline will be placed (usually just freehand).
 This is done in one sitting but may take up to several hours.
 Over the course of weeks and months and even years, the piece will come to life.
-Depending on the stamina and resilience of a person (not to mention the cash on hand), they will work on the piece once or twice a week for up to two years or once a month for a lengthly process for up to 10 years.
+Depending on the stamina and resilience of a person (not to mention the cash on hand), they will work on the piece once or twice a week for up to two years or once a month for a lengthy process of up to 10 years.